-13.-(1) A court may determine an application for bail by any accused person, as defined in section 2(1).

-- (2) If an accused person is refused bail in respect of an offence- - (a) the hearing of the case must not be adjourned for more than 14 days except with the person's consent; - (b) any further adjournment must be for a period not exceeding 48 hours and must be to a court available to deal with the case.

-(3) Subsection (2) does not apply to an accused person who is in custody in connection with another offence, or if the court is satisfied that there are reasonable grounds for a longer period of adjournment and that bail should continue to be refused.
+- 13.-(1) A court may determine an application for bail by an accused person, as fined in section 2(1). - (2) If an accused person is refused bail in respect of an offence - the hearing of the case must not be adjourned for more than 14 days except with the person's consent; - any further adjournment must be for a period not exceeding 48 hours and must be to a court available to deal with the case. - (3) Subsection (2) does not apply to an accused person who is in custody in minection with another offence, or if the court is satisfied that there are reasonable rounds for a longer period of adjournment and that bail should continue to be refused. - (4) If a person charged for an offence has been in custody for over 2 years or more and the trial of the person has not begun, the court must release the person on bail subject bail conditions the court thinks fit to impose. - (5) Subsection (4) does not apply where the trial of the person has begun and the gourt has refused to grant bail or where the person is serving a sentence for another offence. - (6) For the purpose of subsection (4), the period of 2 years does not include any period of delay caused by the fault of the person. - (7) In subsection (4), "trial" means the trial proper of the person in respect of the offence which the person has been charged with and does not include committal proceedings or the determination of any preliminary or interlocutory application.